Don't Throw Sysco Out Because Amazon Is Buying Whole Foods

-The Amazon (NASDAQ:AMZN); Whole Foods (NASDAQ:WFM) merger is throwing anything to do with food into chaos.
+The Amazon (AMZN) - Whole Foods (WFM) merger is throwing anything to do with food into chaos.
 On Friday, June 17, 2017, Sysco (NYSE:SYY) ended the day down $1.15 or 2.07% on nearly three times average trading volume.
-There seems to be fear that Amazon will squeeze everyone's profit margin down to 0%-3%.
+There seems to be fear that Amazon will squeeze everyone's profit margin down to 0-3%.
 We believe Sysco should not be part of this concern as Amazon and Sysco are focused on different customers.
-Sysco is a leading international foodservice company that's not entirely dependent on U.S.A. for growth.
+Sysco is a leading international food service company that's not entirely dependent on U.S.A. for growth.
 In our article, we will discuss why Sysco shouldn't be part of this selloff.

 It's still too early to tell what Amazon is going to do with Whole Foods.
-Maybe, Whole Foods will stay the way they are.
+Maybe, Whole Foods will stay the way it is.
 Amazon could also dramatically cut grocery prices and use its new stores to get into the pharmacy business, small business lending, and showcase its Amazon-branded products.
 The chart below shows Sysco's diversified customer mix.

 Source: Sysco 10-K

-A strong and well covered dividend
+A strong and well-covered dividend

 Sysco's dividend credibility is well-regarded.
 Sysco's dividend is one you can be proud to be part of your portfolio.
 Its dividend prospered during the Great Recession averaging 12.2% growth and had been increased 47 times since being initiated in 1970.
 Sysco's 16-year dividend growth rate is 10.4%.
 However, the average dividend growth rate has slowed to 4.1% since 2010.